Platohjwang/MSFS2020-VATSIM-Model-Matching/README.md

 4. Make sure airlines_update-Plato.vmr is on top in vPilot

 # For editor:
-For better traking, please edit at the bottom of the vmr file.
+For better tracking, please edit at the bottom of the vmr file.
 Appreciate:)

 # Note